Pierre Chanal

 Pierre Chanal ([pjɛʁ ʃanal]; 18 November 1946 – 15 October 2003) was a French soldier and suspected serial killer.
 He was convicted of the rape and kidnapping of a young man, Balázs Falvay, whom he picked up hitchhiking in 1988.
-He received a ten-year sentence for the attack, and was released in 1995 on probation.
+He received a ten-year sentence for the attack and was released in 1995 on probation.
 He was accused of murdering three of eight young men who disappeared in northeastern France between 1980 and 1987.
 One of his alleged victims was Trevor O'Keeffe.
-Chanal committed suicide in prison in 2003 while on trial.
+Chanal killed himself in prison in 2003 while on trial.

 Biography

 Pierre Chanal was chief warrant officer and instructor at camp de Mourmelon in the 4th dragoon regiment in Marne, from 1977 to 1986, the time of the Mourmelon disappearances.
 He had an impeccable service record.
 He jogged 15 km daily, was trained in hand-to-hand combat and was a skydiving enthusiast.
 He earned a United Nations medal for his service as a UN peacekeeper in Lebanon.
 He was deployed from 18 January 1985 to 15 May 1985.
-His behavior was described as exemplary by his superiors.
+His behaviour was described as exemplary by his superiors.

 Criminal activity

 On 9 August 1988, police from Saône-et-Loire spotted a Volkswagen Type 2 microbus parked on a dead-end road leading to a TGV line that was under construction in the town of Bussières.
 The police approached the vehicle, thinking that it might belong to environmentalists opposed to the TGV project.
 Pierre Chanal was inside the vehicle and, when questioned by one of the policemen, explained that he was an "NCO taking advantage of some leave time to do some tourism."
 The police requested identification, at which time they realized that he was assigned to the 4th Dragoon Regiment in Mourmelon from 1977 to 1986, drawing the connection to the Mourmelon disappearances.
 The other policeman spotted the head of a man wrapped in a blanket through the rear window of the vehicle.
-The man, freed from his restraints, was a 20-year old Hungarian named Balázs Falvay.
+The man, freed from his restraints, was a 20-year-old Hungarian named Balázs Falvay.
 He explained that he'd been hitchhiking the night before in Chalon-sur-Saône and Chanal had picked him up.

 He accused Chanal of having kidnapped and raped him.
 During the processing of the vehicle, the police found sex toys and a camera with images that included the scenes described by the hitchhiker.

 On 23 October 1990, the Saône-et-Loire Assize Court condemned Pierre Chanal to 10 years in prison.
 He was taken to the prison in Dijon, where he requested to be placed in solitary confinement.
 Both during and after the trial, Chanal did not speak at all.
 He was released from prison on 16 June 1995.

 Despite his release, the police continued to suspect him of the Mourmelon disappearances due to his psychological profile as well as his being stationed at Camp de Mourmelon during the time in question.